jac-davis/national-parks/README.md

 # U.S. National Parks Ultimate Rank

-Web-scraping tool to clean and create the “Ultimate U.S. National Parks Rank.”
+Web-scraping tool to clean and create the “Ultimate U.S. National Parks Rank” of all 63 national parks.

 ## What does this project do?

-1. Web-scrapes rankings from outdoor bloggers on the best and worst U.S. National Parks.
+1. Web-scrapes U.S. national park rankings from various travel bloggers websites.
-2. Cleans the data for accurate comparison between rankings.
+2. Cleans the data for accurate comparison of rankings between blogs.
-3. Merges the data from any number of blog ranks to create the “Ultimate U.S. National Parks Rank.”
+3. Merges the different rankings from each blog to create a complete rank for all 63 U.S. national parks.

 ## Why did I create this project?
 My main goal for this project was simply to practice.
 As a newbie self-taught programmer, I wanted to challenge what I’ve been learning on Codecademy and apply it to something I am super passionate about.
 Through this project I practiced basic Python 3 syntax, web-scraping with BeautifulSoup, data cleaning, object-oriented programming, and file management.